Atoll K: Copyright status and availability

-Over the years, the prints of three of the four versions have degraded.
-No U.S. copyright was filed for Utopia and the version lapsed into the public domain, resulting in duplicated prints of poor quality used for distribution.
-Until recently, the only known print of the original 98-minute English version was in private hands and this version has never been released on video.
+Over the years, the prints of three of the six versions have degraded.
+No U.S. copyright was filed for Utopia, and the English-dialogue version lapsed into the public domain, resulting in inferior film reprints and video versions.
+Until recently, the only known print of the original 98-minute English-language version was in private hands and this version has never been released on video.
 However, on January 1, 2012, the French/German TV station ARTE aired a restored 100-minute English version of the film, claiming an international television premiere.
 The restored copy is based on a copy rediscovered in 2010 in the United States.
 It was released to DVD by Fun Factory Films on January 3, 2013.

 Truncated 85/88-minute prints available in Italy on VHS and DVD are all that remain of the Italian version.
 The original French Atoll K was released on VHS in 1996.
 On October 10, 2012, the French version of the film was released by Gaumont à la demande on DVD.

-In 2018, a Blu-ray version of Atoll K was released in the UK (Region B only).
-The film has also been televised in the U.S. under the Utopia title by the Movies! network as part of its Saturday morning Laurel and Hardy Show series.
+In 2018, a 93-minute Blu-ray version of Atoll K was released in the UK (Region B only).
+The film has also been televised in the United States (edited to fit a 90-minute time slot and using the Utopia title) by the Movies! network as part of its Saturday morning Laurel and Hardy Show series, first syndicated in 1986.